conal/Collaboration/limited-recursion/README.md

 ## Felix integration

 [Felix](https://github.com/conal/felix) is Conal Elliott's Agda library for categorical denotational design.
-It provides four modules that `telomare.agda`
+It provides the modules that `telomare.agda`
 imports:

 | Module | What it contributes |